 Drug abuse isn’t just about illegal drugs.
 Legally prescribed medications are abused more than any other drug in the U.S. These medications are prescribed for a variety of issues, such as:

 These drugs require a visit to the doctor, a diagnosis and a prescription.
 But in many cases, the person becomes dependent on the drug, will continue to need the drug, and will go to many lengths to get their hands on the drug.

 Commonly Abused Prescription Drugs

-These drugs include opioids, which help reduce the intensity of pain; central nervous system [CNS] depressants, used to treat anxiety and sleep disorders; and stimulants, to help with symptoms of ADHD.
+These drugs include opioids, which help reduce the intensity of pain; central nervous system depressants, used to treat anxiety and sleep disorders; and stimulants, to help with symptoms of ADHD.
 These prescription drugs are commonly known by these names:

 - Cough and cold medicines

 While most use prescription drugs for legitimate reasons, many will continue to use them even after the original reason is no longer valid.
 Another growing problem is the ease in which doctors will prescribe a larger amount than actually needed.